thomasWeise/moptipy/README.md

 - [`unimport`](https://pypi.org/project/unimport/), for checking against unused import statements
 - [`vulture`](https://pypi.org/project/vulture/), for finding dead code

+On git pushes, GitHub also automatically runs [CodeQL](https://codeql.github.com/) to check for common vulnerabilities and coding errors.
+We also turned on GitHub's [private vulnerability reporting](https://docs.github.com/en/code-security/security-advisories/repository-security-advisories/configuring-private-vulnerability-reporting-for-a-repository) and the Dependabot [vulnerability](https://docs.github.com/en/code-security/dependabot/dependabot-alerts/configuring-dependabot-alerts) and [security](https://docs.github.com/en/code-security/dependabot/dependabot-security-updates/configuring-dependabot-security-updates) alerts.

-Using these tools increases the build time.
+Using all of these tools increases the build time.
-However, combined with thorough unit testing, it should help to prevent bugs, to improve readability, maintainability, and usability of the code.
+However, combined with thorough unit testing and documentation, it should help to prevent bugs, to improve readability, maintainability, and usability of the code.
 It does not matter whether we are doing research or try to solve practical problems in the industry &mdash; we should always strive to make good software with high code quality.

 Often, researchers in particular think that hacking something together that works is enough, that documentation is unimportant, that code style best practices can be ignored, and so on.